zenoss/zenosslabs/docs/zenpack_taxonomy.rst

 Availability
 -------------------------------------------------------------------------------

 Who has access, license and permission to use the ZenPack.
-The subtypes are mutually exclusive.
+The following elements are mutually exclusive.

 .. _zp_class_availability_opensource: